 At Deben Valley Equine Veterinary Clinic we regularly investigate back problem / poor performance cases.
 The clinic has ideal facilities for a full investigation, but a preliminary examination can easily be performed at your stables.

 Initially the horse is assessed at rest; conformation, asymmetry of muscles, foot balance and any areas of pain or muscle spasm are noted.
 The horse will be observed moving in hand, lunged on the hard and the soft, noting any lameness or gait abnormalities.
-Saddle fit will be checked and we may assess the horse ridden.
+Saddle fit will be checked and ideally we will assess the horse ridden.
 The back will be reassessed for pain or muscle spasm after exercise.

 Further procedures such as the use of local anaesthetic (nerve blocks) to localise pain may be indicated.
 Digital radiography and ultrasound scanning can be used to assess the bony skeleton and soft tissue (muscle, ligaments and tendons).